The phenomenal Fidelity Research XF-1 moving coil step-up transformer is the best way to get the most out of a good MC cartridge.

-Why a Transformer?
+Why a Step-Up Transformer?

 Firstly, transformers ‘transform’ voltages, from lower to higher and vice versa.
 You need to transform the voltage from a moving coil cartridge because it is so low in the first place, sometimes below 0.2mV.
-Such small signals need to be amplified hundreds of times before they can be sent to an amplifier on on the speakers.
+Such small signals must be amplified hundreds of times before being sent to an amplifier.

 The tiny output signals from moving coil cartridges can be amplified by conventional means, with active electronics.
 Alternatively, part of that job can be handled by a transformer.
 The advantages of using a transformer are that they are essentially noiseless, passive devices, adding no hash, hum or hiss of their own.
-Nor do they add any coloration, being essentially just long coils of wire, wound onto metal cores.
+Nor do they add any colouration, being essentially just long coils of wire, wound onto metal cores.

-There is very little good information anywhere about these transformers which was part of my motivation for writing this piece.
-The always great Vinyl Engine has this.
+There is very little good information anywhere about transformers which is part of my motivation for writing this.
+The Vinyl Engine has this.
 You might stumble across this, about the ‘M’ version being “only” suited to medium impedance cartridges.

 The Fidelity Research XF-1 is entirely dual-mono in construction and has a captive output lead of the highest quality.
 The inputs are also of excellent quality and all connections are extremely important when dealing with such low impedances and such tiny signals.
 This is one reason Fidelity Research went with a directly connected output lead configuration.